ej-sanmartin/PokemonQuickAttack/README.md

 # Pokémon Quick Attack

-Know a Pokémon's type strengths and weaknesses fast with this website that only shows you the information you need.
+Know a Pokémon's type strengths and weaknesses fast with this site that only shows you the information you need.

 ## Dependencies
 * Python v3.6